jwiegley/johnwiegley/drafts/drafts.md

 To an observer without context, it may deeply puzzle them what sleeping in this instance has to do with finding water.
 But if the man in the river lies down, he’ll figure it out.

-# Zen Ethics and the Problem of Dualism

-r/zen
-jwiegley

-You may be conflating existence with function.

-All the colors are equally light; even so, the differences we perceive are what make vision.
-The singular essence of light doesn’t mean that everything has to be white.

-# A Man That Has Had a Dream: The Prophylactic Nature Of Zen Transmission

-Perhaps saying "we are born with the ability to awaken" is stating things the wrong way around.
-This makes it seem like enlightenment is some advanced state of being, to which we all have a chance to aspire.

-What if enlightenment is not something to be "achieved", but the cessation of a certain kind of nonsense?
-Am I more advanced for recognizing that I hunt after money, for no other reason than thinking money should be hunted after?
-Or that I search for and prize enlightenment, without knowing what "enlightenment" is -- since if I'm searching for it, how could I know?

 # Compati